xanderstevenson/word-of-the-day/README.md

 ## Create a Bot to Post the Message to the Webex Space

 Go to [Webex for Developers / My Apps](https://developer.webex.com/my-apps) and 'Create a New App' (You'll need to be logged in to do this).
 Choose 'Create a Bot'.
 Follow all the steps and create the bot.
 You'll then get a Bot Access Token.
 Save this as the TEAMS_ACCESS_TOKEN variable in the '~/.bashrc' file with the line export TEAMS_ACCESS_TOKEN="<Bot Access Token Goes Here>".
 Use the command 'source ~/.bashrc' to load the variable into the environment.
 You can check this worked with the command 'echo $TEAMS_ACCESS_TOKEN'.
+In my main module, chatops.py, you'll see the line 'access_token = os.environ.get("TEAMS_ACCESS_TOKEN").
+This sets it up so the bot is the one doing the posting in the Webex space.
+Cool, right?

 ## Running the App from your Local Console (for debugging)